deeptools/HiCExplorer/docs/content/mES-HiC_analysis.rst

 To decrease the computing time you can set the system environment variable `HICEXPLORER_FILE_BUFFER_DIR` to a RAM disk like `/dev/shm`.
 Be careful: This will consume a sustainable amount of memory i.e. with our BAM/SAM input files and their ~20 GB each, 8 threads and an input buffer size of 400,000 will use 20 - 25 GB RAM.
 If you have a system with lower specifications, decrease the inputBufferSize and / or the number of used threads.
-It is recommended to not use less than 100,000.
+It is recommended to not use less than 100,000 as `inputBufferSize`.
 If the memory is still not enough use a directory on your local hard drive.

 To set the system environment variable run: